Maximin Relative Improvement: Fair Learning as a Bargaining Problem: Bargaining Problem Perspective

 Our optimization in Equation~\eqref{eq:rel_reward_opt_fnt} corresponds exactly to the Kalai–Smorodinsky (KS) bargaining solution \citep{kalai_1975_other}, a classical result in cooperative game theory characterized by compelling fairness axioms.
 This connection grounds our approach in established theory rather than ad-hoc construction.

-The KS solution is the unique solution satisfying four axioms: Pareto optimality, symmetry, scale invariance, and individual monotonicity.
-In the 2-player setting with compact and convex feasible set $\cU \subset \mathbb{R}^2$, it selects a Pareto-optimal point $(u_1, u_2)$ equalizing relative improvements:
+In the 2-player setting with compact and convex feasible set $\cU \subset \mathbb{R}^2$, the KS solution is the unique solution satisfying four axioms—Pareto optimality, symmetry, scale invariance, and individual monotonicity—and selects a Pareto-optimal point $(u_1, u_2)$ equalizing relative improvements:

-where $\rho^*$ is the largest jointly realizable fraction of improvement. \citet{kalai_1975_other} establishes unique existence of this point.
+where $\rho^{\ast}$ is the largest jointly realizable fraction of improvement. \citet{kalai_1975_other} establishes unique existence of this point.
 Theorem~\ref{thm:equal_rho_maximin} adapts this to our statistical setting and shows it coincides with the maximin solution.

 For $m>2$ players \citep{moulin_1984_implementing}, the KS solution generalizes to the maximin solution:

 When $m > 2$, this may yield multiple or Pareto-dominated solutions \citep{moulin_1984_implementing}.
 The lexicographic maximin (leximin) extension \citep{imai1983individual} refines this by imposing a priority structure: among all solutions maximizing the worst group's relative improvement, it selects those maximizing the second-worst group's improvement, and continues sequentially.